Congratulations to our Chess Tournament Winners

-Homework Help will begin on Monday, September 21 from 3:30 to 6:00 pm.
+Homework Help is on Mondays from 3:30 to 6:00 pm.
 Teen Volunteers from the Danbury Library Teen Council will be available to help students and beginning readers up through 8th grade.
 So don't sit at home feeling lost, come to the library and get some help.

-Ultimate Teen Gamers will begin on Wednesday, September 30th from 5 to 6:45 pm in the Farioly Program Room.
+is on Wednesdays in the Farioly Program Room from 5 to 6:30.
 Play Super Smash Bros. on the Wii U or a variety of Kinect games for the XBox.
 This is open to students 6th through 12th grade and it is free.
 There will be no programs on November 25th, December 9th, 23, and 30.

 Don't forget to browse the NEW book selection in Fiction and Non-Fiction.